susannah-b/shiver-unpaired/README.md

 ```
 replacing `SID` ('sample ID') by a name used for labelling all output files for this sample.
 This command will produce a file named `SID.blast` (detailing blast hits of your contigs to those existing references supplied for the initialisation).
-Assuming at least one contig looks like HIV, `SID.blast` will not be empty (see section *Including samples without contigs* otherwise), and there will be another file called `SID_raw_wRefs.fasta` - an alignment of the HIV contigs (i.e. those that blasted) to your input existing reference genomes.
+Assuming at least one contig looks like HIV, `SID.blast` will not be empty (see section *Including samples without contigs* otherwise), and there will be another file called `SID_raw_wRefs.fasta` - an alignment of the HIV contigs (i.e. those that have blast hits) to your input existing reference genomes.
 As discussed in the shiver article, this alignment should be inspected, and in the minority of cases where this is required, edited; see the following section.

 If a single contig has two or more blast hits (ignoring hits wholly inside other hits), it is taken to be chimeric / spliced: erroneously connecting disconnected parts of the genome.